-A PET scan requires a small amount of radioactive material (tracer).
-This tracer is given through a vein (IV), usually on the inside of your elbow.
+A PET scan requires a small amount of tracer.
+The tracer is given through a vein (IV), usually on the inside of your elbow.
 It travels through your blood and collects in organs and tissues.
 The tracer helps the doctor (radiologist) see certain areas or diseases more clearly.

 You will need to wait nearby as the tracer is absorbed by your body.
 This usually takes about 1 hour.